-In our previous blog post, The Colours of Dublin City, we looked at the various fleet liveries Dublin Bus has had over the past thirty years, as an example of brand identity.
+In a previous blog post, The Colours of Dublin City, we looked at the various fleet liveries Dublin Bus has had over the past thirty years.
+This was used as an example of brand identity.
 But Dublin Bus has done so much more in this period of time.
 Over the years there has been a number of sub-brands that have come with their own identities and business objectives.

 These were as a result of major changes to the Dublin county bus network and the service provided.
 It shows how companies can create a sub-brand to launch an additional service aside from their main offering.
 It is also possible to see how the design of some of these sub-brands later influenced the main brand or where merged completely into the main brand.